KxSystems/arrowkdb/docs/null-mapping.md

 ## Approach

-Currently the simple datatype arrays are memcpy-ed like:
+Currently the simple datatype arrays are memcpy-ed as follows:

 ```cpp
   case arrow::Type::UINT16: